Kolas Yotaka: Executive Yuan spokesperson

 Because of her August 2014 drunk driving record, she has expressed her willingness to serve as an anti-drunk driving volunteer for life.
 KMT members of the Legislative Yuan argued with the social consensus of the "zero tolerance" policy for Kolas to be dismissed.
 Ho Hsin-chun, the head of the Democratic Progressive Party Committee, believes that a person who admits their mistake should be given the opportunity.

 On 15 August 2018, when President Tsai Ing-wen passed through Los Angeles, she visited the local 85°C store.
 Therefore, 85 °C was bombarded by Chinese netizens as a “Taiwan independence enterprise”.
 85 °C immediately issued a statement that they “Support the 1992 Consensus”.
 Kolas Yotaka said she "sympathize 85 °C very much" and also strongly condemns the use of self-righteous ideology in specific countries to suppress free markets and international companies.

 On 22 August 2018, the Ngāti Manu tribe of the Maori in New Zealand visited Taiwan for a cultural trace.
 After arriving in Taiwan, the traditional leader (rangatira) Arapeta Hamilton led the team to the Executive Yuan to thank spokesperson Kolas Yotaka, expressing their excitement in finding a link between Maori culture and Taiwanese aboriginal culture.

-On 20 September 2018, at the invitation of Queen Bilung Gloria Salii of the Republic of Palau, she participated in the "25th Anniversary Conference of the National Women's Conference" as the guest speaker.
+On 20 September 2018, at the invitation of Bilung Gloria Salii of the Republic of Palau, she participated in the "25th Anniversary Conference of the National Women's Conference" as the guest speaker.
 She was the first representative of the Taiwanese government to ever attend the conference.

+Presidential Office spokesperson

+Kolas was the spokesperson from the President's Office from May 2020 to July 2022, when she resigned to unsuccessfully campaign for the governorship of Hualien during the 2022 Taiwanese local elections.

+In 2023, she was appointed again as spokesperson, but resigned in July in response to allegations that she was involved in an affair with a married policeman assigned to her security detail during her governorship campaign.